MicrosoftDocs/memdocs/sccm/compliance/deploy-use/create-configuration-items-for-windows-8.1-and-windows-10-devices-managed-without-the-client.md

 |**Work Folders URL**|Configures the location of a Windows Server work folder that users can connect to from their device.|

 ### Allowed and blocked apps (Windows Phone only)
- Let’s you specify a list of Intune managed apps that are compliant, or not compliant in your company.
+ Lets you specify a list of Intune managed apps that are compliant, or not compliant in your company.
 Windows Phone can allow, or block the installation of these apps.

  You cannot specify both compliant and noncompliant apps in the same configuration item.

-##### To specify apps that will be allowed or blocked
+#### To specify apps that will be allowed or blocked

 1. On the **Allowed and Blocked Apps list** page, specify the following information: